 The Department of Energy now has a website that shows a number of documents relating to the DWH site.
 They include this graphic that illustrates the relatively tight fit of the cap around the riser.
-In this post, I'll talk about the BOP pressure measurements and Top Kill.
+Below the fold I'll talk about the BOP pressure measurements and Top Kill.
 Oh, and a little bit about money.